wp-plugins/spider-event-calendar/readme.txt

 *   Possibility of selecting the start day of the week (Monday, Sunday).
 *   Possibility to select calendar date style in the popup.
 *   Possibility to set a number of events to be displayed within a single day
-*   Option of displaying repeat rate for the recurring events

 ###IMPORTANT: If you think you found a bug in Spider Calendar or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-calendar-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).